Jack polynomials as fractional quantum Hall states and the Betti numbers of the (k+1)-equals ideal: Introduction

 Conjecture~\ref{conj:BGG conjecture} asserts that every unitary module for the type A Cherednik algebra has a resolution by modules that are sums of standard modules (and predicts exactly which modules occur, all with multiplicity one).
 As a consequence, we predict a precise combinatorial formula for the graded, $S_n$-equivariant Betti numbers of the ideal of the $m$-equals arrangement, with no restrictions on $m$.
 In particular, the truth of the conjecture would imply that the projective dimension of the coordinate ring of the $m$-equals arrangement is

 where the integer $e$ is the total number of empty spaces lying on a runner above a bead in the $m$-abacus diagram for the partition $\lambda=((m-1)^q,r)$ of $n$, determined by dividing $n$ by $m-1$ to obtain a quotient $q$ and remainder $r$ (see Definition~\ref{def:abacus}).
 We note that in this formula, $e>1$ if $m \leq n/2$, so we predict that the $m$-equals arrangement is Cohen--Macaulay exactly in the cases covered by Theorem~\ref{thm:intro2}, that is, for $m > n/2$, or if $m=2$.
+This prediction is implied by \cite[Proposition 3.11]{EGL}.

 We end this introduction by mentioning an analogous situation that exists for determinantal ideals.
 Consider the space $X$ of $n \times m$ matrices as an affine space and let $X_r$ be the locus of matrices of rank $\le r$.
 It is clear that there is an action of the Lie algebra $\mathfrak{gl}_n \times \mathfrak{gl}_m$ on its coordinate ring, and in fact, this action extends to an action of the larger Lie algebra $\mathfrak{gl}_{m+n}$ in such a way that the coordinate ring is an irreducible unitarizable highest weight module.
 In \cite{enrighthunziker}, it is observed that the BGG resolutions constructed in \cite{EnWi} are minimal free resolutions of the coordinate ring of $X_r$ over the coordinate ring of $X$.
 This provides a representation-theoretic interpretation of the resolution discovered by Lascoux in \cite{Las}.
 A similar story emerges if we replace $X$ with the space of symmetric or skew-symmetric matrices, or, for irreducible Hermitian symmetric pairs in general, with certain versions of determinantal varieties associated to Wallach representations \cite{EH-exceptional}.